Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Line
 - [ ] Bar

-#### Q65.
-What is the difference between a footnote and an endnote?

-Duplicated with Q33.

-- [ ] An endnote always appears on the bottom of the same page that it references
-- [ ] Footnote use Arabic numerals and endnotes use letters.
-- [x] A footnote is placed at the bottom of the page, and an endnote is placed at the end of the document
-- [ ] A footnote is placed in teh page footer and an endnote is placed on a blank page at the end of the document

 #### Q66.
 In the image below, where do you click to hide comments when a document prints?

 ![image](https://i.imgur.com/JjdzceL.png)